Monterrey: Cuisine

 The most traditional dish from Monterrey is cabrito, kid goat cooked on embers.
 Other local dishes and customs that perhaps date back to the Crypto-Judaism of Monterrey's founding families are the "semita" (bread without leavening), the capirotada dessert (a mix of cooked bread, cheese, raisins, peanuts, and crystallized sugarcane juice), and the relative absence of pork dishes.
 Another famous local dish is machacado con huevo.

 Carne asada on weekends remains a tradition among Monterrey families.
 It is usually served with grilled onions, baked potatoes and sausages or chopped as tacos.
 Locally brewed beer and cola are an almost mandatory part of the weekly ritual.
-"Glorias" and "obleas," made from goat milk, are both traditional Nuevo León desserts.
+"Glorias" and "obleas", made from goat milk, are both traditional Nuevo León desserts.

 Monterrey has a wide gastronomic variety due to its climate geography, climate, texture, a mixture of ethnics groups, and their influences, a series of unique dishes have been created through more than 400 years of history.

+Chinatown

+After the USMCA was ratified, an industrial Chinatown with signs in both Spanish and Chinese formed in Monterrey to take advantage of tariff free trade with the United States given its proximity to Texas.

 Contemporary music

 Since the 1960s, Monterrey has been known for "Norteño" music.
-Bands like Ramon Ayala, Pesado, Duelo and other Mexican "regional" bands perform at the clubs.
 Monterrey has witnessed the birth of several bands that have become internationally acclaimed.
 Their genres vary considerably.
-Bands include Plastilina Mosh, Control Machete, Kinky, El Gran Silencio, Celso Pina, Jumbo, Division Minuscula, Genitallica, 3Ball MTY, The Warning, GAMA, Los Claxons.
+Bands include Plastilina Mosh, Control Machete, Kinky, El Gran Silencio, Celso Pina, Jumbo, Division Minuscula, 3Ball MTY, and The Warning.
 The song "Los Oxidados" by Plastilina Mosh opened the 2005 movie Mr. & Mrs. Smith.